 Real food is NOT on every corner, but if you look hard enough you can still find pre-made options that will not compromise your family's food values.
 I've found yogurt from grass fed cows, traditionally fermented sauerkraut, kimchi, and pickles, and real sourdough bread – none of which I had to make myself – all at the local health food stores.
 I've also clocked a few local restaurants when I can stop for an occasional latte with organic milk from pastured cows, free range eggs, grass fed burgers, and oysters on the half shell.
 I am blessed in Los Angeles to know Real Food Devotee who will deliver everything from bone broth to raw milk ice cream to my door.

-If nothing else happens in a week, every Saturday our farm box appears at our house packed with seasonal local produce and raw milk and cream.
+If nothing else happens in a week, every Saturday our farm box appears at our house packed with seasonal local produce, raw milk, and cream.
 If I planned ahead there may be some meat and extra fruit or veggies in there, but in either case, there is farm fresh food at my house without me getting in my car.

 By buying in bulk and shopping online, I have reduced my grocery shopping from weekly trips to the farmer's market and at least two different grocery store stops, to a monthly trip to the farmer's market, and one trip per week to pick up odds and ends at the grocery store.
 By buying bulk there is simply less of a need to constantly be replacing items, and by buying online I save myself on driving and usually spend less money too.